 - Post Office errands

 Many positions throughout the Senior Center are filled by volunteers.
-Positions include kitchen servers, gardeners, yard workers, educational class assistants, recreational program instructors, and “Buddies” within our Adult Day program.
+Positions include kitchen servers, gardeners, yard workers, educational class assistants, and recreational and social program instructors.